speech-translator-ext/speech-translator-readme/PRIVACY.md

 We handle the following types of data when you use our Product:

-- **Audio data**: We use Chrome's internal functionality to capture audio from your input audio devices, such as your microphone, and transcribe it into text.
+- **Audio data**: Depending on your browser, we use Google Chrome or Microsoft Edge internal features to capture audio from your input audio devices, such as your microphone, and transcribe it into text.
 We use this data to provide you with the functionality of our Product, such as translation.
 We do not store or process this data ourselves.
-You can find more information about how Chrome handles your audio data in [their privacy policy](https://www.google.com/chrome/privacy/).
+You can find more information about how Google Chrome and Microsoft Edge handle your audio data in their respective privacy policies: [Google Chrome Privacy Policy](https://www.google.com/chrome/privacy/) and [Microsoft Edge Privacy Statement](https://privacy.microsoft.com/privacystatement).
 - **Transcribed text**: We use this data to provide you with the functionality of our Product, such as translation.
 We do not save this data ourselves, but we use it locally in your browser and may share it with third parties for translation.
 - **Webpage data**: We use the information on the opened webpages locally on your device.
 We use this data to provide you with the functionality of our Product, such as translation and extension appearance on the webpage.
 - **Display devices data**: We use your display devices information locally on your device using Chrome extension API.
 We use this data to provide you with the functionality of our Product, such as adjusting the extension layout according to your screen size and resolution.